aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 ## Forms: NewContactButton

-- NewContactButton: Replace with form and server function and SubmitButton, move it to layout, delete NewContactButton.
-Direkte I en server component og trenger ikke use client her.
+- NewContactButton: Replace with form and bound to a server function which creates new contact and redirect, we cannot convert the pending state just yet.
+No need for prevent default.
-- Her lager jeg knapper med forms istedenfor onclicks, bound til en server function som oppretter kontakten og redirecter.
-Trenger ikke preventDefault.
+- Making buttons with forms istedenfor on clicks, can run without javascript.
+- No need for use client here, delete NewContactButton, move it to layout.
+Direkte I en server component.
 - Foreløpig har ikke denne pending state

 ## useFormStatus(): SubmitButton, DeleteContactButton, NewContactButton

-- SubmitButton: add useFormStatus() to show loading state even from the server, use in DeleteContactButton and NewContactButton
+- SubmitButton: add useFormStatus() to show loading state even from the server, use in NewContactButton, then DeleteContactButton
-- - DeleteContactButton: Bruk form isteden for bare button, remove pending state.
+- DeleteContactButton: Bruk form isteden for bare button, remove pending state.
 Automatic transition for throwing errors.
 - Vi er faktisk på serveren her, men SubmitButton med useFormStatus håndterer alt av interaktivitet, composability.

 ## useActionState(): ContactForm